JTRamirez/BRMS-Walkthrough/modules/part-one-whats-a-rule-engine-anyway.md

   public int getStandardDeduction() {
     return standardDeduction;
   }

+  public String[][] claimedDeductions() {
+    return claimedDeductions[][];
   }

+}

 ...

-selectTaxRateSchedule(bool isMarried, bool isJoint, bool isHeadOfHouse, bool isTrustOrEstate, double income) {
+taxProfile selectTaxRateSchedule(boolean isMarried, boolean isJoint, boolean isHeadOfHouse, boolean isTrustOrEstate, double income) {
   if (marrigeStatus(isMarried) == 1) {
     if jointReturn(isJoint) == 1) {
+      deductionLookup(claimedDeductions());
-      return new myTaxProfile(findJointMarginalTaxRate(income), 12600);
+      return new myTaxProfile(findJointMarginalTaxRate(income), 12600, claimedDeductions[][]);
     }
     else {
+      deductionLookup(claimedDeductions());
-      return new myTaxProfile(findIndividualMarriedMarginalTaxRate(income), 6300);
+      return new myTaxProfile(findIndividualMarriedMarginalTaxRate(income), 6300, claimedDeductions[][]);
     }
   }
   else if (headOfHousehold(isHeadOfHouse) == 1) {
+    deductionLookup(claimedDeductions());
-    return new myTaxProfile(findHeadOfHouseholdMarginalTaxRate(income), 9250);
+    return new myTaxProfile(findHeadOfHouseholdMarginalTaxRate(income), 9250, claimedDeductions[][]);
   }
   else if (trustAndEstate(isTrustOrEstate) == 1) {
+    deductionLookup(claimedDeductions());
-    return new myTaxProfile(findTrustAndEstateMarginalTaxRate(income), 0);
+    return new myTaxProfile(findTrustAndEstateMarginalTaxRate(income), 0, claimedDeductions[][]);
   }
   else {
+    deductionLookup(claimedDeductions());
-    return new myTaxProfile(findIndividualMarginalTaxRate(income), 6300);
+    return new myTaxProfile(findIndividualMarginalTaxRate(income), 6300, claimedDeductions[][]);
   }
   throw new IncorrectDataException();
 }
 ```

-And this is all just to find the right schedule!
-We haven't even begun to consider many deductions, or all of the other rules and conditions that apply before we can perform calculation.
-And this is with fairly repetitive logic that's using very obvious names for variables and functions.
+Already, we can begin to see how the layering of simple logic - even repetitive logic - can lead to some very dense and not-so-intuitive code that has to process it all.
+And, all of this code is made simply to find the right schedule and deductions - there is no actual calculation taking place, since by the end of the `selectTaxRateSchedule()` function we've merely passed a class that contains some of the information needed to calculate the user's tax burden.
+Furthermore, in isolation it is all but impossible to understand what `selectTaxRateSchedule()` is even doing - though obvious names for functions and variables are used, some values aren't stored (and thus aren't labeled), and the purpose of most of the contained functions remains obscure until they are discovered and inspected.

-Hopefully, this helps to illustrate how combining simple rules and churning thousands of transactions through them can quickly be burdensome, and prone to bugs if a developer hasn't thought through the myriad of possible outcomes from these logical rules at runtime.
-And, even if a developer creates perfectly bug-free code for this logic, they still have to consider if the rules are written in such a way that, in runtime, they don't utilize more resources than absolutely necessary to find the desired results.
-In the above example, does it make sense to deduce individual tax filers last, instead of heads of household?
+Hopefully, this helps to illustrate how combining simple rules and churning through them many times can quickly become burdensome for coders and systems alike, making it all prone to bugs if a developer hasn't thought through the myriad of possible outcomes these logical rules introduce at runtime.
+Even if a developer creates perfectly bug-free code for this logic, in fact, they still have to consider if the rules are written in such a way that, in runtime, they don't utilize more resources than absolutely necessary to find the desired results.
+In the above code, for example, does it make sense to deduce individual tax filers last, instead of heads of household?
 Is it prudent to check marital status as a precursor to checking whether or not someone is filing jointly?
+Is there a reliable means of checking itemized deductions before determining the filing status of the user, that saves on resources at runtime?
 How would we know?

 There are other challenges as well.
 What if we need to change some of these tax rates?
 What if we want to modify what ranges are covered by what rates?
 How about adding new tax brackets entirely?
-In the above example, since all of this logic lives in the application as Java code, we have to have a developer look through the source, find the code, and make changes.
+New itemized deductions?
+In the above example, since all of this logic lives in the application as variables in Java code, we have to have a developer look through the source, find the code, and make changes.
 We then have to re-test and re-deploy the application.
 All of this is incredibly time consuming and expensive, even though the change itself is fundamentally quite simple in principle and small in scope.

-All of this, and more, comprise the "problem" that rules engines look to solve.
+Well, as you might have figured out by now, all of this (and more) comprise the "problems" that rules engines look to solve.

 _(Note that, for the purposes of this path, the BRE (Business Rules Engine) we'll be focusing on is Red Hat's BRMS, which is built upon JBoss Drools, Guvnor, and other open source projects.
 That said, the concepts behind any rules engine are generally the same.)_

 <!-- @section -->

-### The benefits and challenges of a Rules Engine
+### The benefits and challenges of using a Rules Engine

 It may seem unusual at first to effectively outsource intellignece from the application that's using the logic anyway, but abstracting logic from application code provides a variety of benefits: